-Medical experts incorrectly believe alopecia is an autoimmune disease where the body’s immune system attacks the hair follicles that generate hair growth.
-This misinformation puts the blame on the patient when the truth is, medical research and medical science don’t actually know what triggers alopecia.
-Eventually the truth that I’ve brought to light will be discovered— that alopecia is an adrenal issue.
+Medical experts incorrectly believe alopecia is an autoimmune disease where the body's immune system attacks the hair follicles that generate hair growth.
+The truth is that alopecia is an adrenal issue.

-Medical research and science is unaware that adrenaline is made up of a complicated group of hormones that have not yet been identified.
-If someone has alopecia, his or her adrenals are lacking one of the undocumented hormones that make up part of the 56 different blends of adrenaline that I detail in my book Medical Medium.
-Ashwagandha can be a beneficial supplement for helping to restore a trace of the missing hormone.
-I’ve worked with people who had alopecia, and once they addressed the issues connected to their adrenal health, their hair was able to grow back.
+Medical research and science are unaware that adrenaline is made up of a complicated group of hormones that haven't been identified yet.
+If someone has alopecia, his or her adrenals are lacking one of the undocumented hormones that make up part of the 56 different blends of adrenaline that I detail in Medical Medium.
+Ashwagandha can help restore a trace of the missing hormone.
+I've worked with people who had alopecia, and once they addressed their adrenal health issues, their hair grew back.

 Supportive Supplements & Teas

-The state of your nails can tell you a lot more about your overall health than you may realize.
-Although having divots or ridges in your nails may be annoying, they can actually be extremely helpful signs of internal issues that need to be addressed.
+The state of your nails can indicate more about your overall health than you may realize.
+Although divots or ridges in your nails may be annoying, they can be helpful signs of internal issues that need to be addressed.

 Zinc Deficiencies, Adrenaline, & Liver Issues

 Do your nails have white spots, divots, ridges, pockets, bubbles, or vanishing half moons?
 A long-standing zinc deficiency is typically part of the reason for nail issues.
 The second part of the problem is usually liver-related.
-Often when you experience an emotionally-charged situation, whether it be falling in love for the first time or enduring the aftermath of a breakup for example, adrenaline surges through your system and can break down the body if proper adrenal support is not in place.
-The frequent occurrence of adrenaline rushes can harm the liver and lead to thin, brittle, unhealthy nails.
-Fortunately, there are a number of supportive supplements and foods you can incorporate to help restore the underlying issues that result in poor nail health.
+When you experience an emotionally-charged situation, whether it's falling in love or enduring a breakup, adrenaline often surges through your system.
+The adrenaline can break down the body if proper adrenal support isn't in place.
+Frequent adrenaline rushes can harm the liver and lead to thin, brittle, unhealthy nails.
+Fortunately, there are supplements and foods that can help restore the underlying issues that result in poor nail health.

-When it comes to restoring your nails, we often become focused on having a protein deficiency.
-Instead, shift your focus to providing your body with the key vitamins and minerals that can help truly revitalize your nails.
+When it comes to restoring nails, people often become focused on protein deficiency.
+Instead, shift your focus to providing your body with the vitamins and minerals that can revitalize your nails:

 The Truth About Protein

-Many medical professionals presently believe that increased protein consumption is the answer for better skin, hair, and nails, but this is not entirely true.
-High quality protein, which can easily be procured from spirulina, barley grass juice extract powder, and foods such as kale, spinach, lentils, black beans, and walnuts is valuable, but overloading the liver with large quantities of protein can actually tire out this organ and undermine the health of your skin, hair, and nails.
-Thousands of different compounds and chemical functions play a role in the health of your skin, hair, and nails, and it is detrimental to exclusively champion protein as the most important element for skin, hair and nail health.
-Be mindful of the amount of protein you incorporate in your diet and realize that too much protein can have negative effects on your liver and as a result, your skin, hair and nails.
-Try to move your focus from protein to the particular foods and supplements that can offer genuine support.
+Many medical professionals believe that increasing protein consumption is the answer for better skin, hair, and nails, but this isn't entirely true.
+High quality protein (which can easily be procured from spirulina, barley grass juice powder, and foods like kale, spinach, lentils, black beans, and walnuts), is valuable.
+However, overloading the liver with large quantities of protein can actually tire out the organ and undermine the health of your skin, hair, and nails.
+Thousands of compounds and chemical functions play a role in the health of your skin, hair, and nails, and it's detrimental to exclusively champion protein as the most important element.
+Too much protein can have negative effects on your liver and therefore your skin, hair, and nails.
+Shift your focus from protein to the foods and supplements that offer genuine support.
 Learn more in my Truth About Protein article and radio show.